 How Did That Get Built?
 Kensington Community Food Co-op

 On the corner where Frankford Ave, Lehigh Ave and Coral Street meet, sits the Kensington Community Food Co-op.
 After nearly a dozen years in the making, KCFC opened its doors to the public on April 24th, 2019.
-The Co-op features a full grocery store with a focus on locally-sourced products, along with a gorgeous cafe serving coffee, kombucha, wine, and a wide variety of beers, both on tap and to-go.
+The Co-op features a full natural foods grocery store with care for locally-sourced products, along with a gorgeous cafe serving coffee, kombucha, wine, and a wide variety of beers, both on tap and to-go.

 What is A Co-Op?

-A Cooperative grocery is an alternative to a traditional grocery store, in that it’s owned and operated by hundreds of local member/owners, who vote democratically about the way the co-op is run.
-The focus is on benefiting the local community and economy.
-Unlike corporate chains such as Whole Foods or Acme, who can readily launch new stores when they decide, a co-op begins with community organizing: every dime must be raised through events, fundraisers and memberships (it’s a $200 lifetime cost to a member/co-owner of KCFC).
+A Cooperative grocery is an alternative to a traditional grocery store, in that it’s owned and operated by over a thousand local member/owners, who vote democratically about the way the co-op is run.
+The focus is on benefiting the local community and economy, and building awareness of food sources.
+Unlike corporate chains such as Whole Foods or Trader Joe’s, who can readily launch new stores wherever they see demand, a co-op begins with community organizing: every dime must be raised through events, fundraisers and memberships (it’s a $200 lifetime cost to be a member/co-owner of KCFC).
 Because creating a co-op is a true neighborhood effort, it can serve as a community hub and gathering space.
-Across the nation, co-ops foster community spirit and often change people’s awareness about food sources and options.
+Across the nation, co-ops foster community spirit and often change people’s awareness about food options and sources.

 Who Came Up With KCFC?